Fox School of Business & Management

 The Fox School of Business and Management offers a stimulating Honors Program for students who demonstrate exceptional ability and achievement in their studies.
 Honors students receive personalized attention from dedicated honors staff.
 They are able to register early for select classes that are smaller in size and taught by top professors.
 They'll also have access to a student professional organization just for honors students that will help hone their professional development, give them opportunities to get involved with community service, and form close bonds that will last beyond graduation.

-High school students are automatically reviewed for admission at the time of application to the University.
+High school students are automatically reviewed for admission at the time of application to the university.
 Continuing/transfer students with at least a 3.70 grade point average are encouraged to apply.
 All students must first apply and be accepted to the University Honors Program.
 The program consists of a minimum number of academic classes.
 Students earn an Honors transcript designation upon completion of the program.

-Honorary Societies, Awards, & Student Associations
+Honorary Societies, Awards and Student Associations

 Beta Gamma Sigma